lauvergn/QuantumModelLib/scripts/ReadMeHead.md

 ### 3b) Potential energy surface(s), PES, Vec and NAC evaluations

-A subroutine for the potential (adaibatic or diabtic):
+A subroutine for the potential (adiabatic or diabtic):

 ```fortran
    CALL sub_Qmodel_V(V,Q)